 Study tour participants receive certification of two continuing education credits and approximately 20 hours of professional development, provided they complete the post-tour lesson plan and module creation.

-All meals and hotel accommodations are provided for the nights of the tours.
-Travel support and funding to cover substitute teacher costs is available to selected applicants.
+Meals and hotel accommodations are provided for the tour.
+Partial mileage reimbursement is available to selected applicants.